luciocs/para-casa-inclusivo/para-casa-inclusivo.md

 ## Features
 ### Personalization
 #### Grade
-This is the stundent's grade in school.
+This is the student's grade in school.
 It ranges from 1 to 11.

 #### Grade levels:
 * 1: 1o ano ensino fundamental (Grade 1)